FlorianLeprevost/SART_PCBS/README.md

 ### 1.2.3) Experiment and Probes
 Scripts are put in functions to make the program more functinoal and readable:
-- I made a **main** function with the instructions, that present the experiment, depending of the parameters of the beginning of the script.
+- I made a **main** function that present the instructions and several blocks, depending of the parameters of the beginning of the script.
 ```python
 nb_el_block_p = 10
 nb_nogo_p = 2